Anesthesia Tech vs. Surgical Technologist: Comparing These Distinct OR Positions

 1American Society of Anesthesiologists, ASA Monitor, Anesthesia Technology / Technician Scope of Practice [accessed March 2021]. https://pubs.asahq.org/monitor/article-abstract/82/3/46/6022/Anesthesia-Technologist-Technician-Scope-of

 2American Society of Anesthesia Technologists and Technicians, Scope of Practice, [accessed March 2021] https://www.asatt.org/images/pdfs/ASATT-Scope_of_Practice.pdf

-3Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed March, 2021] www.bls.gov/ooh/.
-Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
+3Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed March 2021] www.bls.gov/ooh/.
 Employment conditions in your area may vary.

 4Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.
 Program availability varies by campus and state; please see the Rasmussen University Catalog for details.

 5At Rasmussen University, graduation from a campus with programmatic accreditation is a requirement to sit for the Certified Surgical Technologist (“CST”) certification through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 The CST certification may be required for state professional licensure or certification.
 Other eligibility requirements may apply to state and national licenses and certifications; please verify your eligibility against applicable rules, which may change at any time.